Rewrite your Data Story

 Capacity: 20 seats per city.
 Once they’re gone, they’re gone.

-Tickets: $400 per person
+Tickets: $200 per person

-Bring: A data breakup story you’re ready to share and one of your superpowers (we will send an intake reflection to make it easy)
+Bring: A data breakup story you’re ready to share and one of your superpowers

 Wear: Whatever makes you feel like yourself at your most pulled together and comfortable.
 There will be photographers and videographers in the room, with no recording during the share section.